shortcircuits94/savoury-solutions/README.md

 Recipe Recommendations: The app will dynamically generate a list of recipes based on the selected ingredients.

-Filters: Users can apply filters such as cuisine type, dietary restrictions, or preparation time.
+Filters: Users can apply filters such as ingredient, and predefined categories.

-Exclusion Feature: Users can exclude specific ingredients (e.g., allergens) from recipe recommendations.

-Recipe Details: Each recipe includes step-by-step instructions, preparation time, and nutritional information.
+Recipe Details: Each recipe includes step-by-step instructions, and ingredients.

 Favourites: Users can save recipes for future reference.